steelsojka/aurelia-redux-plugin/README.md

 an adapter to your view model and services to select data and dispatch events.
 How you create/organize your data/reducers/actions is up to you.

+### Options

+- `store: Redux.Store`: An already created store to use.
+- `async: boolean = false`: Whether to enable basic async functionality.
+This means the dispatch method can handle promises and functions (thunks).
+  This is disabled by default as it can interfere with other middleware like `redux-thunk` or `redux-promise`.
+Note, it does not cover all functionality of `redux-thunk`.

 Using the Store
 ---------------